C2FO/vfs/README.md

 [io.*](https://godoc.org/io) interfaces.
 Unfortunately, it didn't support Google Cloud Storage and there was still a lot of passing around of strings and structs.
-Few, if any, of the vfs-like libraries provided interfaces to easily and confidently create new filesystem backends.
+Few, if any, of the vfs-like libraries provided interfaces to easily and confidently create new file system backends.

 ###### What we needed/wanted was the following(and more):

 * self-contained set of structs that could be passed around like a file/dir handle
 * the struct would represent an existing or nonexistent file/dir
-* provide common (and only common) functionality across all filesystem so that after initialization, we don't care what the underlying filesystem is and can therefore write our code agnostically/portably
+* provide common (and only common) functionality across all file system so that after initialization, we don't care what the underlying file system is and can therefore write our code agnostically/portably
 * use [io.*](https://godoc.org/io) interfaces such as [io.Reader](https://godoc.org/io#Reader) and [io.Writer](https://godoc.org/io#Writer) without needing to call a separate function
-* extensibility to easily add other needed filesystems like Microsoft Azure Cloud File Storage or SFTP
+* extensibility to easily add other needed file systems like Microsoft Azure Cloud File Storage or SFTP
 * prefer native atomic functions when possible (ie S3 to S3 moving would use the native move api call rather than copy-delete)
-* a uniform way of addressing files regardless of filesystem.
+* a uniform way of addressing files regardless of file system.
 This is why we use complete URI's in vfssimple
 * [fmt.Stringer](https://godoc.org/fmt#Stringer) interface so that the file struct passed to a log message (or other Stringer use) would show the URI
-* mockable filesystem
+* mockable file system
-* pluggability so that third-party implemenations of our interfaces could be used
+* pluggability so that third-party implementations of our interfaces could be used

 ### Install